Art, Digital & Technology (ADT)

 Enrichment Opportunities |

 We run trips to contemporary and historical venues both in Bristol and further afield, looking at the history and development of our subjects juxtaposed to the newest technologies out there.
+We aim to maximise connections to North Bristol’s renowned engineering and product design industry with local employers such as Airbus & Rolls Royce.
 Our enrichments cover building and construction, sustainability, design theories and more. |

 Education and Employability |

 Product design is a field that brings together art, business, and engineering, developing new concepts, mixing aesthetic tastes, functionality, and financial considerations in a way that few careers will.
-Engineering supports a skill set that could be invaluable in many different job markets, all over the world. |
+3D Design supports a skill set that could be invaluable in many different job markets, all over the world. |

 Year 7 |